ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

 ..
 NOTE::

    The following is only used for illustration purposes.
-Ceres Solver ships with an optimized, production grade :math:`QuaternionManifold` implementation.
+Ceres Solver ships with an optimized, production grade :class:`QuaternionManifold` implementation.

 As a concrete example consider the case of `Quaternions